syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/trackball.md

 {% endhighlight %}

-### Show/hide the series label
+### Show or hide the series label

-This feature is used to show/hide the trackball label of the series by using [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.CartesianSeries~ShowTrackballInfo.html) property.
-Default value of [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.CartesianSeries~ShowTrackballInfo.html) property is True.
+This feature is used to show or hide the trackball label of the series by using the [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.CartesianSeries~ShowTrackballInfo.html) property.
+Default value of the [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.CartesianSeries~ShowTrackballInfo.html) property is True.

 {% highlight c# %}
 [C#]